 This guide is for priests and lay ministers, teachers and students, adults and young people, and those who are preparing for the sacraments.
-It is for all Catholics who seek to better understand the connections between the celebration of the sacraments and our social mission as followers of Jesus and members of the Body of Christ.
+It is for all Catholics who seek to better understand the connections between the celebration of the sacraments, the call to holiness, and our social mission as followers of Jesus and members of the Body of Christ.